elucian/bee/syntax/overview.md

 Hoisting is a technique used by many compilers to identify declarations of members.
 Using this technique you can use an identifier before it is defined.
 In Bee there is no hoisting technique.
 You can not use an identifier before it is declared or loaded.

 Two rules may call each other and create a cyclic interdependence.
-For this you can declare a rule "signature" before implementing it.
+For this you can declare a method "signature" before implementing it.
 That is called "forward declaration".
 Therefore the main rules are usually defined on the bottom of the source code.

 ```
-** forward declaration for rule "plus"
+** forward declaration for method "plus"
-rule plus(Z,Z) ∈ Z; //signature
+method plus(Z,Z) ∈ Z; //signature

-rule main():
+method main():
    ** execute before implementation
    print plus(1,1);
 return

-** later implement the rule "plus"
+** later implement the method "plus"
-rule plus(a,b ∈ Z) => (r ∈ Z):
+method plus(a,b ∈ Z) => (r ∈ Z):
   alter r := (a + b);
 return;
 ```